pateketrueke/yrv/README.md

 **Is there any method that allows me to detect route change?**

 Yes, you can subscribe to the router store, e.g. `router.subscribe(...)` &mdash; [see above](#route-info).

+**Is there a way to reduce the bundle size of yrv?**

+Since `v0.0.33` you'll be getting the most reduced version we can ship, however it comes without development warnings.

+>  You can configure your bundler to map `'yrv': './node_modules/yrv/build/dev/index.js'` (I'm not sure if importing `yrv/build/dev` works too)